-Sensei Paul Scott, 3rd Degree Black Belt (Sandan)
+Renshi Paul Scott, 4th Degree Black Belt (Yondan)

 My martial arts journey began in the late 1990’s, attending informal training sessions with Sempai Andrew Burns based mainly around stand up fighting.
 A few years later my eldest son Kane joined the Kiaido Ryu Otumoetai Dojo in 2001 when he was 8 years old and I followed, attending my first formal training session in January 2002 under Renshi Trevor Hope.
 I found the Kiaido Ryu training environment enjoyable and training alongside Kane (now Sempai Kane) I was able to be actively involved in his journey as I trained.
 Watching him grow both as a person and martial artist was a very special experience for me.
 As we learned the techniques, principals and values I was impressed that the main focus of Kiaido Ryu was self improvement through Martial Arts training and that the comprehensive syllabus enables the development of a ‘complete’ Martial Artist.
 Kane and I received our Black Belts together in June 2007.

 Sempai Kane now pursues a degree in Computer Sciences at Victoria University in Wellington.
 The values, principles and techniques he has learned through his training has given him the skills to better deal with the challenges and pressures of modern life, this is invaluable from a parents perspective.
 I am now the instructor of the Katikati Dojo and driven by my own personal experiences, my main motivation for teaching students is aligned with the Kiaido Ryu mission statement ‘making a positive difference in people’s lives through Martial Arts’

 Sensei Warren Gabb, 3rd Degree Black Belt (Sandan)

 Operates and instructs at the Kawakawa Dojo, Northland.